Suicide Prevention Toolkit for Primary Care Practices

 Module 1 – Prevalence and Comorbidity

-This one-page learning module summarizes the magnitude of the suicide problem in the U.S. and describes how the vast majority of those cases are associated with one or more mental health or substance abuse problems.
+This two-page learning module summarizes the magnitude of the suicide problem in the U.S. and describes how the vast majority of those cases are associated with one or more mental health or substance abuse problems.

 Module 2 – Epidemiology